affordablemobiles/GServerlessSupportLaravel/docs/iap-auth-verify.md

     ],
 ```

-**3.** Add the expected audience (from "Signed Header JWT Audience" in Cloud Console, under IAP) to the environment, via `.env`, e.g. :
+**3.** Add the expected audience (from "Signed Header JWT Audience" in Cloud Console, under IAP) to the environment.

+Usually done via a line in `.env`, e.g. :

 ```bash
 IAP_AUDIENCE="/projects/<project_id>/apps/<project_name>"